Jayich-Lab/double-pass-breadboard/2023-06-version/README.md

 # Future improvements

 * The fiber port mounting holes are too small and a washer needs to be used between the port and breadboard base.
-Make these holes deeper and give the coutner-bore a slightly larger radius to account for machining tolerances
+Make these holes deeper and give the counterbore a slightly larger radius to account for machining tolerances
 * Model the lens mount after the waveplate mounts, particularly the counterbored screw hole.
 Make this a translation stage (like the double-pass mirror) for aligning the distance between the lens and AOM.
 * Fix the AOM position (eliminate the kinematic mount)
 * The iris listed above comes with a glued in screw which can be difficult to remove and is too short to use with the aluminum mount